EarthScope/dataselect/doc/dataselect.md

 <p >Files on the command line prefixed with a '@' character are input list files and are expected to contain a simple list of input files, see <b>INPUT LIST FILE</b> for more details.</p>

-<p >Each input file may be specified with an explict byte range to read.
+<p >Each input file may be specified with an explicit byte range to read.
 The program will begin reading at the specified start offset and stop reading at the specified end range.
 See <b>INPUT FILE RANGE</b> for more details.</p>

 ## <a id='options'>Options</a>